2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2012 - Present

-The 2012-S El Yunque quarter with First Strike designation leads the value chart at $4,888 in MS68 condition.
-This single coin outpaces all other 2012 designs by a wide margin.
+The 2012-S El Yunque quarter with First Strike designation leads the entire value chart at $4,888 in MS68 condition.
+This single coin outpaces every other 2012 design by a very wide margin.

-Mint marks create significant value gaps across identical designs.
-The Denver-minted El Yunque MS68 sells for just $395.
+Mint marks create significant value gaps across otherwise identical designs.
+The Denver-minted El Yunque MS68 sells for just $395 — under one-tenth the price of the First Strike S-mint example at the same grade.
 Hawaii Volcanoes and Denali quarters follow similar pricing structures, with most Denver and Philadelphia strikes staying under $1,100 even at top grades.

-Reaching MS68 grade remains the critical factor for four-figure valuations across all 2012 park designs.
+Reaching MS68 — a grade meaning the coin has nearly flawless surfaces with only the slightest imperfections visible under strong magnification — remains the critical factor for four-figure valuations across all five 2012 park designs.

-The 2012 America the Beautiful Quarters marked the third year of a program launched in 2010, following the success of the 50 State Quarters series.
+The 2012 America the Beautiful Quarters marked the third year of a program that began in 2010, following the enormous success of the 50 State Quarters series that ran from 1999 to 2008.

 For 2012, the U.S. Mint chose five locations that highlight America’s geographic and ecological diversity.
-The series opened in January with El Yunque National Forest in Puerto Rico, the first tropical rainforest represented in the federal system.
+The series opened with El Yunque National Forest in Puerto Rico — the only tropical rainforest in the U.S. National Forest System and the first U.S. territory represented in the ATB program.

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)